effektif/user-docs/docs/action-types/javascript.rst

    JavaScript variables

 Click `Show all fields` and select the variables you want to access in the script.
-In this example, all variables are selected.
+In this example (below), you have selected all variables.
-For each variable that is selected, you get an input field to specify a test value.
+For each variable that you select, you get an input field to specify a test value.
 Here you see all fields with a test value.

 .. figure:: /_static/images/action-types/javascript/javascript-5.png